 Christmas carols are a popular tradition that is followed during the festive season.
 Everyone follows all the other Christmas traditions of decorating their homes, giving gifts, preparing a Christmas feast and all the other trappings of the season.
 The tradition of singing Christmas carols was never popular in Goa in the beginning.
 Not unless you counted on going to someone’s house for a Christmas party and people began singing there.

 But that has changed in recent years.
-In fact, every year, just before Christmas, a big group gathers at the Panjim church square to sing all the Christmas favorites and they sure have a great time doing it.
+In fact, every year, just before Christmas, a big group gathers at the Panjim church square to sing all the Christmas favourites and they sure have a great time doing it.
 According to one of the organizers, they’ve been doing in for the last 15 years!
 That is quite an achievement and a fun one at that.
-This year, the group will gather on, Saturday, the 22nd of December at approximately 20:15 for an evening of easy camaraderie and singing.
 Anyone wanting to join them is more than welcome.
-The only requisites are to wear Christmas colors and hats and bring your singing voice with you.
+The only requisites are to wear Christmas colours and hats and bring your singing voice with you.

 Christmas carols are an excellent tradition but what do we know about their history?
 Let’s find out.